rtrwalker/geotecha/README.rst

    gcc is not recognized as an internal or external command

-I had to make sure that the 'MinGW\\bin\\' directory was in my *PATH* environment variable.
-Note you may have to install MinGW.
+I had to modify my *PATH* environment variable to include the path to a gcc command (You shouldn't have trouble when using Anaconda_ becuase it comes packaged with MinGW, but occaisionally with `Python(x,y)`_ I've had to install MinGW).